timschmidt/alumina-ui/README.md

 - add command stream to architecture graphic
 - switch to shift-scroll for zoom, so two-finger scroll can be used for pan in X and Y for mobile
 - figure out improper rendering in Chrome Android Pixel 6a
+- get UI building for native so that "cargo bloat" can be used
+- get long-click as right-click working for Design tab Central view, or add button for opening node menu on mobile